 Photographer, Videographer, and Entertainment

 For entertainment, consider what matches your reception style.
 A live band creates an energetic party atmosphere, while a DJ offers more flexibility with song choices.
-Many Filipino receptions also feature LED walls for same-day edit videos, photo montages, and interactive games.
+Many Australian receptions also feature LED walls for same-day edit videos, photo montages, and interactive games.
 Discuss technical requirements with your venue and coordinator to ensure compatibility.

 Setting Up Your Digital RSVP System

 This is the phase where your RSVP strategy should take shape.
-Traditional Filipino weddings relied on physical RSVP cards tucked into printed invitations, but 2026 has firmly established digital RSVPs as the standard for modern Filipino couples.
+Traditional Australian weddings relied on physical RSVP cards tucked into printed invitations, but 2026 has firmly established digital RSVPs as the standard for modern Australian couples.
 A digital RSVP system offers several advantages: real-time tracking of responses, automatic meal preference collection, easier plus-one management, and the ability to send follow-up reminders to non-responders.

 Your digital RSVP should capture essential information: attendance confirmation, number of guests in the party, meal preferences or dietary restrictions, and any accessibility needs.
-For Filipino weddings with multiple events such as a church ceremony, reception, and after-party, consider an RSVP system that allows guests to confirm attendance for each event separately.
+For Australian weddings with multiple events such as a church ceremony, reception, and after-party, consider an RSVP system that allows guests to confirm attendance for each event separately.
 This gives you accurate headcounts for every phase of your celebration.

 Send your invitations with RSVP links six to eight weeks before the wedding date.
 For destination weddings or celebrations requiring guest travel, extend this to ten to twelve weeks.
 Set a clear RSVP deadline three to four weeks before the wedding to give yourself time to finalize seating arrangements, catering headcounts, and vendor requirements.